List of prime ministers of France: Second French Empire (1852–1870)

 Under the constitution of the Second Republic, the President was to serve only one non-renewable term of four years.
 Bonaparte attempted to pass a constitutional amendment to make him eligible to run for another term, and while the amendment did receive a majority in the legislature, it was not enough to overcome the 2/3 supermajority needed.
 Believing he had the support of the people to continue in his policies, Bonaparte staged a self-coup on December 2, 1851.
 A few weeks later, the action was legitimized through a referendum that voted 92% in favor of Bonaparte remaining in office and authorizing him to draft a new constitution.
 The conduct of this referendum was considered to be rigged.
 Under the new form of government, Bonaparte was immediately reelected to a new 10 year term with no limits on reelection.
 About a year later, Bonaparte held another rigged referendum which voted 97% in favor of reestablishing the French Empire.
-Subsequently, Louis-Napoléon Bonaparte coronated himself Emperor Napoleon III, and as such was both head of state and head of government.
+Subsequently, Louis-Napoléon Bonaparte crowned himself Emperor Napoleon III, and as such was both head of state and head of government.

 The legislative elections of 1869 resulted in an agreement which saw Émile Ollivier lead an independent government.
 While this was seen by some as a liberalization of the empire, a referendum in 1870 again showed overwhelming support for the Emperor's regime.